AI & Human Discernment

 Automation can assist with speed and structure.
 It does not transfer liability or replace professional accountability.

-This Executive Brief outlines six human risk controls that strengthen documentation defensibility, ethical clarity, and E&O protection in an AI-assisted environment.
+This Executive Brief outlines six human operational controls that strengthen documentation defensibility, ethical clarity, verification standards, and E&O protection within AI-assisted insurance workflows.

-Operation ControlHow The Insurance Reset™ Governs Automation Responsibly
+Operation ControlHow The Insurance Reset™ Reinforces Human Governance in AI-Assisted Insurance Service

 Structured human standards that protect compliance execution and E&O defensibility.